any-docs/css/content/guides/writing_modes/writing_mode_systems/index.md

 The _outer display_ type of boxes in a [normal flowing layout](/guides/Display/Visual_formatting_model#normal_flow) determines how the box behaves alongside other elements on the page. _Inline boxes_ wrap each line of text and are laid out along the inline dimension.

 _Block boxes_ represent containers on the page that can contain other block and inline elements.
-They are laid out along the block dimension and will extend in the inline dimension to fill all the space available in their container (provided a specific size is not set in the inline dimension using a property such as {{cssxref("inline-size")}}).
+They are laid out along the block dimension and will extend in the inline dimension to fill all the space available in their container (provided a specific size is not set in the inline dimension using a property such as `inline-size`).
 Block boxes are only displayed from the top to the bottom of the page if you are using a writing mode that displays text horizontally, such as English.

 The [CSS logical properties and values module](/guides/Logical_properties_and_values#properties) defines {{glossary("flow relative values", "flow-relative mappings")}} for many of the {{glossary("physical properties")}} and values in CSS, which is helpful in understanding the [basic concepts of logical properties and values](/guides/Logical_properties_and_values/Basic_concepts).

 ### Inline base and block flow directions

 The _inline base direction_ is the primary direction in which content is ordered on a line and defines the "start" and "end" of a line.
-The {{cssxref("direction")}} property specifies the inline base direction of a box and, together with the {{cssxref("unicode-bidi")}} property and the inherent directionality of any text content, determines the ordering of inline-level content within a line.
+The `direction` property specifies the inline base direction of a box and, together with the `unicode-bidi` property and the inherent directionality of any text content, determines the ordering of inline-level content within a line.

 The _block flow direction_ is the direction in which block-level and line boxes stack within a block container.
-The {{cssxref("writing-mode")}} property determines the block flow direction.
+The `writing-mode` property determines the block flow direction.

 ## Writing system modes